johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 	|  2nd character 0 (off) or 1 (on) to toggle
 	| /
 	||
-	vv
+	VV

 	X1

 Release X (cross) button

 	X0

 For analog joysticks which have a value range from 0 to 1023, the input was chopped into 10 choices 0 to 10, mapping the input to the 0 - 1023 option.
-By making this choice the analog input would read  'R0' to move the right joystick all the way to the left.
-Or 'R9' to move the same joystick all the way to the bottom.
+By making this choice the analog input would read  'R0' to move the right joystick all the way to the left for the X value.
+Or 'r9' to move the same joystick all the way to the bottom of the Y value.

 The parts for an Arduino controller